-The novelties this year on Medicare market are two, but let's first reiterate the concepts of particular importance:
+The novelties this year on Medicare market are two, but let's first reiterate the concepts of importance:

 1. The original Medicare we get after the age of 65 includes parts A and B.

 2. Part A is free of charge and covers hospital expenses.
 Part B is paid, approximately $ 125 per month if it's purchased at the age of 65.
-Parts A and B cover 80% of treatment costs, 20% are our responsibility.
+Parts A and B cover 80% of treatment costs, 20% is our responsibility.

 3. Part B is not mandatory, but if it is not purchased at the age of 65, it will be fined.
 These fines can only be avoided if your income is very low and you qualify for full Medicaid.